marijnh/Eloquent-JavaScript/04_data.md

 properties have identical values.
 One way to do that is to ensure that both objects have the same number of properties (the lengths of the property lists are the same).
-And then, when looping over one of the object's properties in order to compare them, always first make sure the other actually has a property by that name.
-If they have the same number of properties, and all properties in one also exist in the other, they have the same set of property names.
+And then, when looping over one of the object's properties to compare them, always first make sure the other actually has a property by that name.
+If they have the same number of properties and all properties in one also exist in the other, they have the same set of property names.

 {{index "return value"}}